 Your baby will be able to sit independently (including in a high chair without help), however they won’t be crawling just yet, but they may be bum shuffling or rolling.
 They will be able to grasp objects with their hands and squeeze them, and they’ll be able to drink from a cup, but probably not be able to hold it on their own (if its heavy).

 You may notice your little ones first tooth starting to appear.
 Lots of baby meals contain a high percentage of fruit, which means they are very acidic – a cause of tooth decay in little ones.
 Its always good to check the back of pack so you can be sure what’s in your little ones meals.
-However, we can help take the worry out of this, because our chef and nutritionist have developed Little Bistro meals to be packed with veggies (instead of fruit) so they’re better for tiny teeth, even those that haven’t come through yet.
 For good oral health, offer water at meal and snack times and brush little teeth and gums at least twice a day especially before bedtime.

 Once first foods are accepted, it’s also a good idea to start offering soft finger foods and encouraging your little one to start self-feeding as soon as they show an interest in doing so.
 This can help them to develop their hand-eye coordination and pincer grip.
 Our Wafers, Fruity Puffs and Ha-Pea Snaps are perfect for encouraging self-feeding.

 Now that little ones teeth will be starting to appear, introducing small chunks and different texture at this stage is essential as chewing is an important part of the Weaning learning curve.
 Chewing helps develop jaw muscles which are vital to babies’ speech development.
-That’s why our Little Bistro meals contain soft chunks to help little ones begin chewing and using the vital up & down jaw movements.
 Don’t wait too long to give soft chunks, little ones need to learn chewing at around 7/8 months, so ideally they need to pass through the smooth purée stage quickly.

 Uses upper lip to help clear food off spoon